realDerekTan/realDerekTan/README.md

 Purpose: to create software that solves the problems of others and change the world

 ### 🔭 I’m currently working on
-- **Wavecheck** - a social chatting platform where you can make friends and feel safe
+- **Wavecheck** - a social chatting platform where you can find and meet new friends
 - **Project Replay** - coming soon

 ### 🌱 I’m currently learning